Kong/docs.konghq.com/app/konnect/org-management/troubleshoot.md

 #### Problem
-If the issuer URI is incorrect or incomplete, you may get the following error (or similar) when trying to authenticate with Okta:
+If the issuer URI is incorrect or incomplete, you may get the following error when trying to authenticate with Okta:

 ```
 failed to get state: http: named cookie not present